 CONCLUSION

-The result obtained from the current study led to the conclusion that the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8), resulted in enhance plant growth, increase yield, and highest benefit cost ratio (B:C ratio).
-This outcome may be due to potassium that helps in the regulation of stomatal opening and closing.
+The result obtained from the current study led to the conclusion that the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8), resulted in enhanced plant growth, increased yield, and the highest benefit-cost ratio (B:C ratio).
+This outcome may be due to potassium which helps in the regulation of stomatal opening and closing.
 By managing water loss and maintaining turgor pressure, potassium ensures that plants are less stressed and more capable of resisting infections.
 Proper stomatal function can also prevent the entry of pathogens through leaf openings.
 Potassium ensures a balanced nutrient status within the plant, which is crucial for maintaining robust plant health.
 Healthy plants are better equipped to resist diseases compared to nutrient-deficient plants.
 Adequate zinc availability can enhance flowering, fruit set, and seed production, thus improving the overall yield and quality of mustard crops.

 REFERENCES